parallelchain-io/parallelchain-docs/docs/fundamentals/consensus_mechanism.md

 # Consensus Mechanism

+A blockchain consensus mechanism is a protocol that enables multiple participants in a blockchain network to agree on the current state of the blockchain and validate transactions without a centralised authority.
+By doing so, consensus mechanisms ensure the security of the blockchain and validate the authenticity of transactions.

+ParallelChain Mainnet uses a variant of consensus procotol called **HotStuff** to validate transactions on the network.

 ## The HotStuff Consensus Protocol

 HotStuff works by building a 'BlockTree': a directed acyclic graph of Blocks.
 Block is a structure with a `data` field which applications are free to populate with arbitrary byte-arrays.
 In consensus algorithm literature, we typically talk of consensus algorithms as maintaining state machines that change their internal states in response to commands, hence the choice of terminology.